tc39/proposal-object-getownpropertydescriptors/README.md

 Also decorators could easily grab at once all descriptors from another class or mixin and assign them through `Object.defineProperties`.
 Filtering undesired descriptors would be simpler too, as well as less repetitive each time is needed.

-Last, but not least, a shallow copy between two unknown objects would be free of surprises that `Object.assign` could bring.
+Last, but not least, a shallow copy between two unknown objects would be free of surprises compared to what `Object.assign` would do.